2026-2

 - Marketing users are added to the Marketing business unit and only see its portfolio, program, and projects.

-Note that a user can be given security roles in both the Engineering and Marketing business units so that they have access to both portfolios, programs, and projects.
+Note that a user can be given security roles in both the Engineering and Marketing business units so that they have access to both sets of portfolios, programs, and projects.

 Example: Portfolio Security with Confidential Projects